mspotanski/HousingMarketDashboard/README.md

 ## Running

-Navigate to the project directory:
+Navigate to the project directory (located in the Code and Data folder):

 then run app.py